TheIOFoundation/ProjectLockdown/.github/ISSUE_TEMPLATE/-adm--seeking-public-advice.md

  -- Module: Assign the corresponding ones [MANDATORY] -- Priority: Assign the corresponding one [MANDATORY] -- Project: PLD [MANDATORY]
+ -- Module: Assign the corresponding one [OPTIONAL]
- -- Team: Assign the corresponding ones [MANDATORY]
+ -- Team: Assign the corresponding ones [OPTIONAL]
+ -- Assignees: Assign the corresponding ones [OPTIONAL]

 Once the Task is filled up PLEASE DELETE THIS INSTRUCTIONS BLOCK
 ---